hedgedoc/cli/README.md

 Check for the document in the browser by concatenating the address of your server and the `<note_id>`.

-## Documentation
+## Configuration and usage

+### Variants of authentication

 It's not necessary to authenticate against the server in order to make use of `hedgedoc-cli`.
 But without authentication you won't have access to the non-FREELY documents and everything that's accessible behind the login.

-### Variants of authentication

 #### Authenticate with cookie